lslezak/scripts/jekyll/README.md

 bundle exec ruby ./lizard_importer.rb
 ```

-The converted posts are saved into `_posts` directory.
+The converted posts are saved into `_posts` directory, the downloaded images
+to `images` directory.